proplot-dev/proplot/docs/index.rst

 The next most important utility is the ``format`` method on `~proplot.axes.BaseAxes`, which calls so-called ``smart_update`` methods on the `~proplot.axes.BaseAxes`, `~proplot.axes.XYAxes`, `~proplot.axes.CartopyAxes`, and `~proplot.axes.BasemapAxes` axes types.
 The latter three types can all be returned by `~proplot.subplots.subplots`, depending on the arguments you used.
 Use `~proplot.axes.BaseAxes.format` to fine-tune your axis properties, titles, labels, limits, and much more.
 See :ref:`Table of projections` for the projections available to cartopy and basemap.

-To get started, check out the :ref:`Tutorial`.
+To get started, check out the :ref:`General introduction`.
 Hopefully, you will find this API to be **less verbose** and **more powerful** than the builtin `pyplot and object-oriented <https://matplotlib.org/api/api_overview.html>`__ matplotlib APIs.

 ..
 This is just so top-level headers in the showcase.rst